ericsproles/Catch-of-the-Day/README.md

 Then run 'npm start'
 ```

-Once logged in, you can click 'Load Sample Fishes' to populate the list of available fish.
+Once logged in, you can click enter a store name and 'Load Sample Fishes' to populate the list of available fish.